jbcodeforce/spark-studies/docs/scala_summary.md

 ```

-The while and do-while constructs are called "loops," not expressions, because they don't result in an interesting value.
-The type of the result is Unit
+The `while` and `do-while` constructs are called "loops," not expressions, because they don't result in an interesting value.
+The type of the result is Unit.

-For is simply uses to iterate through a sequence of integers.
+`For` is simply used to iterate through a sequence of integers.
 But has more advanced expressions to iterate over multiple collections of different kinds, to filter out elements based on arbitrary conditions, and to produce new collections.
 The notation " <- "  is called a generator,

 ```scala
 for (s) yield e
 ```

-s is a sequence of generators and filters,   e is an expression whose value is returned by an iteration
+`s` is a sequence of generators and filters, `e` is an expression whose value is returned by an iteration
-generator is of the form p <- c   :   c is a collection and p is a pattern
+generator of the form p <- c   :  c is a collection and p is a pattern
 filter is a boolean expression
 if there are several generators in sequence the last ones vary faster than the first